rmsk2/rustpwman/README.md

 ### Save file

-Selecting this entry saves the encrypted data file using the password that was specified during program start.
+Selecting this entry saves the encrypted data file using the password that was specified during program start or has been changed using `Change password`.

 ### Change password

 Using this entry allows to select a new password.
 After a new password has been selected the encrypted data file is saved automatically.
+The new password is also used in subsequent save operations.

 ### About